ZJULearning/ttfnet/INSTALL.md

 1. It is recommended that you run the step e each time you pull some updates from github.
 If there are some updates of the C/CUDA codes, you also need to run step d.
 The git commit id will be written to the version number with step e, e.g. 0.6.0+2e7045c.
 The version will also be saved in trained models.

-2. Following the above instructions, mmdetection is installed on `dev` mode, any modifications to the code will take effect without installing it again.
+2. Following the above instructions, ttfnet is installed on `dev` mode, any modifications to the code will take effect without installing it again.

 ### Prepare COCO dataset.

-It is recommended to symlink the dataset root to `$MMDETECTION/data`.
+It is recommended to symlink the dataset root to `$TTFNET/data`.

 ```
-mmdetection
+ttfnet
 ├── mmdet
 ├── tools
 ├── configs